chcosta/buildtools/Documentation/PipeBuild.md

 - Move PipeBuild into BuildTools where it will be delivered as a package
 - Decouple pipelines / definitions from PipeBuild source and give repo owners more control over themselves
   - More control includes owning the definitions themselves as json files which may be checked in or distributed however the owner desires
+    - I'd expect most repo owners to keep pipeline / build definitions either in their repo, or in a companion repo, the point being that the definitions themselves are versioned controlled via git / branching mechanics and consuming those definitions would just be cloning a repo at a specific commit (or branch).
 - Create a separate PipeBuild launcher repo in Git which contains the BuildTools bootstrapping, plus a script which updates the version of the PipeBuild package which is used.

+The following, are the details.

 #### <a id="NuGetPackageProposal"></a>Make PipeBuild a NuGet Package

 Delivering PipeBuild as a NuGet package will allow us to version our PipeBuild releases, and permit consumers to be explicit about which verison of PipeBuild they rely on.

-Packaging PipeBuild solves the "versioning" problem, but we also need a mechanism which makes it simple for consumers to use
+Packaging PipeBuild solves the "versioning" problem, but we also need a mechanism which makes it simple for consumers to use the tool from a simple command without jumping through hoops.

 *Proposed solutions*